Paul McLoone: Television

 McLoone also appeared in the film, Sunset Heights as Dingo Green.
 The movie, which was released in 2002, was also featured in a Top 100 list for IMDB.

-He stars as an aspiring Elvis impersonator in the music video for Cherry Bomb, a song by the Irish rock band, The Minutes which was released in March 2014.
+He stars as an aspiring Elvis impersonator in the music video for Cherry Bomb, a song by the Irish rock band the Minutes, which was released in March 2014.

 The Undertones

-After splitting in 1983, the Undertones chose to reform in November 1999, but when original frontman Fergal Sharkey turned down the offer to join the band, McLoone was asked to join the group and accepted.
-He became the new frontman and lead singer for the Undertones.
-The band, with McLoone at the helm, played their first gig at the Nerve Centre in Derry which took place on 19 November 1999.
-As such, intermittent live appearances followed including a concert in Termon Hall, Donegal in 2001.
-McLoone had previously fronted a hotly tipped band with Undertones drummer, Billy Doherty, in the late 80s, which was called the Carrellines.
-Doherty and McLoone partnered again as producers at their recording studio, Big River Records in Derry, facilitating local punk band Schtum to make several acclaimed singles before their 1995 signing with Columbia/Sony.
+After splitting in 1983, the Undertones reformed in November 1999 and when original frontman Fergal Sharkey turned down the offer to join the band, McLoone was asked to join the group, becoming the new frontman and lead singer.
+The band, with McLoone at the helm, played their first gig at the Nerve Centre in Derry on 19 November 1999. intermittent live appearances followed including a concert in Termon Hall, Donegal in 2001.
+McLoone had previously fronted a hotly tipped band with Undertones drummer, Billy Doherty, in the late 80s, called the Carrellines.
+Doherty and McLoone partnered again as producers at their recording studio, Big River Records in Derry, helping local punk band Schtum make several acclaimed singles before their 1995 signing with Columbia/Sony.

-McLoone later went on to record two studio albums with the Undertones, Get What You Need (2003) and Dig Yourself Deep (2007).
+McLoone went on to record two studio albums with the Undertones, Get What You Need (2003) and Dig Yourself Deep (2007).
 For Record Store Day, 20 April 2013, the band released a new single, "Much Too Late"/"When It Hurts I Count To Ten".
 To coincide with the 2013 release of their CD/DVD An Introduction to the Undertones, the band undertook a European summer tour.
-2016 was the band's fortieth anniversary which was celebrated with live dates and a book by founding member, Michael Bradley.
+2016 was the band's fortieth anniversary which was celebrated with live dates and the release of a book by founding member, Michael Bradley.

-Since reforming in November 1999, the Undertones have continued to perform regular gigs all over the world with McLoone as the band's new, permanent frontman.
+Since reforming in November 1999, the Undertones have performed gigs internationally with McLoone as the band's permanent frontman.
 They also retain a considerable live following at their concerts, which usually take place at weekends around members' day jobs, as McLoone explained for a lengthy 2015 blog interview.
 Audiences are typically receptive to McLoone as the band's current frontman.